sura-nsgindia/webpack-cesium/README.md

 # webpack-cesium
-boiler plate for cesium with webpack
+boilerplate for cesium with webpack